spawnmarvel/linux-and-azure/azure-extra-linux-vm-mirror/README.md

 Yes, if you mirror the Single LTS Release (Ubuntu 24.04, Noble) limited to the amd64 architecture, you will have MySQL available.

+Yes, PHP is also hosted in the official Ubuntu repositories and will be included in your mirrored scope

 ### 4. 💾 Mirroring the Ubuntu Repository (Ubuntu 24.04) tbd